juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Creating the LMDB file

-With the data in place, we are going to generate two text files, each containing the path of the image plus the label (1 or 0), these text files are needed because Caffe has a tool to generate LMDB files for you just with these plain text files.
+With the mouth images located in the training and validation folders, we are going to generate two text files, each containing the path of the corresponding mouth images plus the label (1 or 0), these text files are needed because Caffe has a tool to generate LMDB files based on these plain text files.

 //code for generating those text files
 ```python